Step 1: Get in touch with us

 - Which card type you intend to use (physical cards, virtual cards, or both).

 - Your estimate for the number of cards that you'll issue and the expected number of payments.

 Step 2: Design your implementation

 After we identify your use cases, your Adyen contact will work with you to design your implementation.
 You'll need to decide on the following:

 The account structure in your platform

 Decide on who your account holders will be and how you want to group together balance accounts and payment instruments (cards).
 For more information, refer to example account structures.

-The account structure determines the KYC and onboarding processes, and the flow of funds.
+The account structure determines the onboarding and verification processes, and the flow of funds.

 The card type